 4. Publish a getting started guide with WP Help

-There’s hardly any limitations regarding what you can place there and how you can organize the contents of the guide, so just do whatever makes sense for a particular client.
+There’s hardly any limitations regarding what you can place there and how you can organize the contents of the guide, so just do whatever makes sense for a particular client you are working for.

 Probably the best way to go about this would be to review your own list of frequently asked client questions and just place the answers in the guide.